Developer-Autodesk/forge.learning/docs/viewer/3legged/ui.md

 #### ** Migration Guide **

-# Migration Guide v6 to v7

-## Description

-This guide is intended for developers who have been using v6 and are upgrading to v7.
+Please visit the [Forge website](https://forge.autodesk.com/en/docs/viewer/v7/change_history/changelog_v7/migration_guide_v6_to_v7/) for a complete guide for developers who have been using v6 (or older) and are upgrading to v7.

-The tables indicate changes from v6 to v7.
-Developers should review the changes and update their code based on the changes noted in v7.
-Refer to the final column for instructions and description of the changes.

-The code below assumes that symbol av stands for Autodesk.Viewing namespace global variable.

-For details please visit: https://forge.autodesk.com/en/docs/viewer/v7/change_history/changelog_v7/migration_guide_v6_to_v7/

 <!-- tabs:end -->